Rana Ayyub: Background and family

 Rana Ayyub was born in Mumbai, India.
 Her father Mohammad Ayyub Waqif, was a writer with Blitz, a Mumbai-based magazine, and a member of the progressive writers movement.
 Her uncle, Abdul Haq Azmi, was a distinguished scholar of Hadith and served as a senior professor at Darul Uloom Deoband.

 She contracted polio at the age of five, leaving her left hand and right leg immobile, and eventually recovered from the disease.
 When Mumbai witnessed riots in 1992–93, Ayyub's father was warned by a Sikh friend that local men were coming after his daughters.
 Rana, nine at the time, fled with her sister to stay with the Sikh friend's relatives for three months before reuniting with their family in Deonar, a Muslim-majority suburb, which is where she largely grew up.
 Ayyub is a practising Muslim.

-She graduated in English literature from the Sophia College for Women of the University of Mumbai in Breach Candy, where she was a classmate of Richa Chada and Shuchi Talati.
+She graduated in English literature from Sophia College, Mumbai where she was a classmate of Richa Chada and Shuchi Talati.